Clearasil Acne Products Reviewed

 The Pros and Cons of Clearasil

 Most Clearasil products are based on benzoyl peroxide.
-Some people find this anti-acne chemical to be too irritating for use on the face.
-Benzoyl peroxide is superior to all other common over-the-counter acne care ingredients, however, for the treatment of back acne.
+Some people find this anti-acne chemical to be too irritating3 for use on the face.
+Benzoyl peroxide, especially when used with retinoid gel, is superior to all other common over-the-counter acne care ingredients, however, for the treatment of back acne4.

 StayClear Acne Fighting Cleansing Wipes

 Clearasil Acne Fighting Cleansing Wipes are a great option for exfoliating oily skin, especially if removing makeup is a problem.
 They contain salicylic acid (the only commonly used beta-hydroxy acid) in a 2% concentration, strong enough to work on oily skin, at a pH of 2.9, acidic enough to dissolve makeup and soap film.
-They are great for battling blemishes, but be careful when using them around the eyes.
+Salicylic acid is great for battling blemishes5, but be careful when using them around the eyes.

 StayClear Daily Face Wash